 Animal includes all beasts, birds, reptiles, fish and insects.

 There were significant changes to the Dog and Cat Management Act 1995 (SA) which commenced on 1 July 2017.
+Further amendments also commended on 1 July 2018.
 Detailed information about the changes has been added to this chapter where relevant, but below is a brief overview of the changes.

-- The Dog and Cat Management Board may keep and maintain a register of microchipped and de-sexed dogs and cats;
+- The Dog and Cat Management Board now keeps and maintains a register of microchipped and de-sexed dogs and cats.
+The register is contained via the Dogs and Cats Online Website.

 - Accreditation of assistance dogs can now be done by a prescribed accreditation body (e.g. the Royal Society for the Blind, Guide Dogs or Lions Hearing Dogs);